Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: WDBI action: unification of Gravity and SM

 \section{WDBI action: unification of Gravity and SM}

 In this section we construct the Weyl-Dirac-Born-Infeld (WDBI) action of SM and Weyl geometry and study its properties, inspired by action (\ref{hh}).
-The goal is to write an action that includes SM interactions alongside the gravitational interaction, on equal footing, while respecting both SM and Weyl gauge symmetries in arbitrary $d$ dimensions.
+The goal is to write a gauge theory action that includes SM interactions alongside the gravitational interactions, on equal footing, while respecting both SM and Weyl gauge symmetries in $d=4-2\epsilon$ dimensions.

-To achieve this goal, we must identify all operators constructed from SM and Weyl geometry (curvatures) fields, that have (in $d$ dimensions) mass dimension 2, and are both SM and Weyl gauge invariant (Weyl charge $q=0$).
+To achieve this goal, we must identify all operators constructed from SM and Weyl geometry (curvatures) fields, that have mass dimension 2 (in $d=4-2\epsilon$ dimensions) and are both SM and Weyl gauge invariant (Weyl charge $q=0$).
 Why operators of mass dimension 2?
 Using these operators, the square root of the $d$-dimensional determinant of their linear combination (denoted $A_{\mu\nu}$) has mass dimension $d$.
-Therefore, the associated WDBI action is automatically dimensionless and mathematically well-defined in {\it arbitrary} $d$ dimensions, with dimensionless couplings, without an additional regulator (like a DR scale $\mu$) required in gauge theories in $d$ dimensions.
-This aspect has important implications discussed later.
+Therefore, the associated WDBI action is automatically dimensionless and mathematically well-defined in $d=4-2\epsilon$ dimensions, with dimensionless couplings, {\it without any additional regulator} like a DR scale $\mu$, required in all other gauge theories in $d=4-2\epsilon$.
+This has important implications discussed later.

-This approach sets on equal footing SM operators and Weyl geometry operators, internal and external gauge symmetries, and gives a unified description, by the gauge principle, of gravity and SM.
-This is a more general approach than considering the action of SM embedded in Weyl geometry \cite{SMW}.
+The WDBI action sets on equal footing SM operators and Weyl geometry operators ($\hat R_{\mu\nu}$, $\hat R$, etc), internal and external gauge symmetries, and gives a unified description, by the gauge principle, of gravity and SM.
+This is a far more general gauge theory action than the (quadratic) gauge theory action of SM in Weyl geometry (SMW) \cite{SMW}, as it becomes obvious shortly.

 First let us specify the transformation of SM scalars $\phi$ and fermions $\psi$ under (\ref{WGS})

 \bea \phi^\prime=\Sigma^{q_\phi}\,\phi,\quad \psi^\prime=\Sigma^{q_\psi}\,\psi,\quad q_\phi=-\frac{1}{2} (d-2), \quad q_\psi=-\frac{1}{2} (d-1), \quad \Sigma=\Sigma(x) \eea